Readit News logoReadit News

 muizelaar commented on uBlock Origin is no longer available on the Chrome Store chromewebstore.google.com... · Posted by u/non-

-whalesalad · 5 months ago
+whalesalad · a year ago

 100% agree with you.
 Unfortunately Chrome is damn near a requirement if you are interacting with the Google Cloud console.
 Try to use BigQuery studio in any other browser and you are in for a world of hurt.